stevepiercy/sp_string_random/README.rst

 ``[sp_string_random]`` is a Lasso 9 method that returns a string of random alphanumeric characters.
 It accepts an optional integer parameter representing the length of the string to be returned.
+By default, twenty characters are returned.

 Usage
 =====